Feb 2004 - Feb 2020

 Basic front-wheel drive, no center differential, the rear wheels are connected via multi-plate electromechanical coupling.

 The coupling connects the propeller shaft to the input shaft of the rear differential.
-In most cases, the car remains front-wheel drive, but if necessary, the control system automatically maintains the target value of torque transmitted to the rear wheels (for details, "ATC coupling").
+In most cases, the car remains front-wheel drive, but if necessary, the control system automatically maintains the target value of torque transmitted to the rear wheels.

 The original name is "Active Torque Control", since 2012 at some models the system receives the designation "Dynamic Torque Control".